Thank you. We have received your details and will contact you shortly.

 “B2B eCommerce = Focus on features.
 B2C eCommerce = Focus on benefits.” – Click to Tweet.

 B2C markets are more emotional in nature, so your marketing will cater more towards the benefits of the product.
 Your product’s message must be simple, clear, and easy to understand.
 You’ll be focusing more on the end result of your product, on what your prospects life will look and feel like with your product.
-With B2C you’ll take the time-tested approach to marketing, which is appeal to benefits, not features.
+With B2C you’ll take the time-tested approach to marketing, which is appealing to benefits, not features.

 In B2B markets it’s common practice for prices to be hidden until a user creates an account.
 Prices are also generally more negotiable and based upon an agreement.
 B2B customers will receive different prices for the products based upon future purchase agreements, past buying history, and more.